 5. Say thanks and show gratitude

 Giving feedback can be a challenging and scary thing to do.
 Few people enjoy confrontation, and even fewer people like to hurt others' feelings.
 That's why it's so important to show gratitude and appreciation to the people who have provided you with feedback.

 Not only will you be more likely to get honest, valuable feedback in the future, but you'll also be helping to build a culture of ongoing feedback in your company.

 So, what does creating a culture of feedback mean for the future of performance reviews?

-To start transitioning from reviews to ongoing feedback, create a regular cadence of one-on-one meetings within teams to set new expectations.
-Feedback also doesn’t have to be top-down; peer-to-peer feedback is just as important for people’s development, so encourage those conversations as well.
+To start transitioning from annual reviews to ongoing feedback, create a regular cadence of 1-on-1 meetings within teams to set new expectations.
+Feedback also doesn’t have to be top-down.

 Your browser is out of date.
 Our website is built to provide a faster, more engaging experience.
 Your browser may not support all of our features.
 Please update to the latest version of Microsoft Edge or contact your network administrator.